-To provide TLC students with comprehensive and ongoing training in the theory and skills needed for today's work force,
+To provide TLC students with comprehensive and ongoing training in the theory and skills needed for the environmental education field.

-To provide TLC students with opportunities to apply and understand the theory and skills needed for management,
+To provide TLC students opportunities to apply and understand the theory and skills needed for operator certification,

-To provide opportunities for TLC students to learn and practice managerial skills with members of the community for the purpose of sharing diverse perspectives and experience,
+To provide opportunities for TLC students to learn and practice environmental educational skills with members of the community for the purpose of sharing diverse perspectives and experience,

-To provide a forum in which students can exchange experiences and ideas related to management education,
+To provide a forum in which students can exchange experiences and ideas related to environmental education.

-To provide a forum for the collection and dissemination of current information related to managerial education, and to maintain an environment that nurtures academic and personal growth.
+To provide a forum for the collection and dissemination of current information related to environmental education, and to maintain an environment that nurtures academic and personal growth.